 A 100% one-of-a-kind room helps guests feel they’re experiencing an especially unique hotel stay.
 It’s the very feeling many of today’s travelers are chasing — especially when they can select that specific room themselves.

 To create such an experience, give each room its own distinct design personality through diverse color palettes and/or decor — wallpaper, art, lamps, etc. Arrange the furniture according to the shape of the room.
 You can even go so far as to assign every room a theme, as long as all themes complement one another and are consistent with your locale and branding.
 And be sure to give each room or room type an apropos name, too.

 This hotel design trend is one that the smaller, independent hotels and B&Bs with few rooms are in the best position to jump on board with.
 It could be part of the reason why such properties are so popular with today’s travelers.

 Show travelers what it would be like to stay in one of your uniquely designed hotel rooms.

 Every design update that modernizes and improves the look of your guestrooms warrants an update to your hotel’s online presence.

 And be sure to create distinct room types in your trivago profile and assign images to each.
 That way, travelers will be able to choose the exact room or room type they want for a personalized stay at your hotel.

-Click the link below to log in to your trivago Business Studio account to upload photos and update your room types:
+Click the link below to log in to your account (or to create a new account) to upload photos and update your room types: